minvws/gfmodules-national-referral-index/docs/interface-definitions/README.md

 ## Context

-The GFModules project is a collection of applications that have the purpose to improve the data exchange between healthcare providers.
-This project is the technical implementation of the various components of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
+The GFModules project is a collection of applications that have the purpose of improving data exchange between healthcare providers.
+This project is the technical implementation of various components of the 'Generieke Functies, lokalisatie en addressering' project from the Ministry of Health, Welfare and Sport of the Dutch government.

 <div style="page-break-after: always;"></div>